 Now, lifestyle creep isn’t something everyone necessarily experiences, as it’s important to not overgeneralize and assume everyone has felt this trap.

 But it happens often and the impact can be detrimental to your financial life, which many times you don’t notice until your finances are in shambles.

 I don’t mean to scare you, but hopefully, those opening lines do grab your attention!
 The good news about lifestyle creep is that it can be remedied and avoided in the future.

 What is Lifestyle Creep?

-Since you have more income at your disposal, temptations slowly peak your interest or you tend to buy more expensive items because you can afford to.
+Since you have more income at your disposal, temptations slowly pique your interest or you tend to buy more expensive items because you can afford to.
 Essentially, your financial decisions start to get more loose.

 For example, you may normally always stick to a certain grocery budget, but now you worry less, and each time you shop your spending maybe $50-$100 more.
 Or maybe, you don’t worry about what items are on sale while shopping like you used to.

 Maybe you start taking more expensive vacations, upgrading your car to something with more luxury every year or two.
 Now, some people might be more aggressive with spending, but for most this is a gradual process.